 The Holt Fund makes grants on an annual basis to support programs and organizations that: seek to address health inequities within the Holt service area; improve access to care, particularly for vulnerable populations; and focus on prevention, health education, intervention, treatment, evaluation, and a personalized approach to care.
 In addition, the Holt Fund supports grants to build the organizational capacity of individual organizations or partnerships that provide health and medical services within the Holt catchment area.

 The Holt Fund will consider applications from nonprofit organizations that are either a) located in or b) provide the majority of services for which they are seeking support in one or more towns in the catchment area.
 Applicants may include community-based organizations, healthcare providers, local governments, school systems, faith communities, and other nonprofit 501(c)3 public charities.
-The Holt Fund does not accept applications from individuals or for-profit organizationa.
+The Holt Fund does not accept applications from individuals or for-profit organizations.

 For the 2023-24 grant cycle, the Fund will make grants in two categories: